The No Free Lunch Theorem, Kolmogorov Complexity, and the Role of Inductive Biases in Machine Learning: Discussion

-But such counterexamples in fact long predate deep learning.
-For instance, Gaussian processes, which with standard kernels represent models with an infinite number of parameters, can perfectly fit most datasets.
-However, GPs rarely overfit and in fact generalize particularly well on small datasets \citep{rasmussen06}.
-Indeed, the examples of \emph{benign overfitting} in \emph{Understanding Deep Learning Requires Rethinking Generalization} \citep{zhang2016understanding}, where a convolutional net perfectly fits images with random labels, can be reproduced by several other model classes \citep{smith2017bayesian, wilson2020bayesian}.
-Moreover, there are generalization theories, such as PAC-Bayes, which do not penalize large hypothesis spaces, but instead focus on which solutions are \emph{likely} under the model, rather than which solutions are expressible \citep{mcallester1998some, alquier2021user}.

-\item \emph{In principle}, our beliefs about the generative process for data would not typically depend on how many points we happen to observe \citep{neal1996}.
-Moreover, honestly representing our beliefs should not lead to poor generalization in an ideal modeling paradigm.
-Typically we would believe that there are many solutions that are a priori \emph{possible}, even if most of them are not a priori \emph{likely}.
+\emph{In principle}, our beliefs about the generative process for data would not typically depend on how many points we happen to observe \citep{neal1996}.
+Typically, we would believe that there are many solutions that are a priori \emph{possible}, even if most of them are not a priori \emph{likely}.
 We should therefore embrace a large hypothesis space, regardless of how much data we have access to \citep{wilson2020bayesian}.
-While a small model may be quickly constrained by the data, it will be erroneously constrained, which can be particularly problematic in representing epistemic uncertainty (which solutions are possible given limited information) \citep{mackay1995probable}.
 We have shown several examples of how we can construct models that are competitive in both small and large data regimes, by embracing the principle of a flexible hypothesis space combined with soft inductive biases towards simplicity.

-\item \emph{In practice}, it can sometimes be computationally cumbersome to work with large models (or learners incorporating multiple architectures as in \cref{subsec:selection_bounds}) on small data, such that it is not worth the computational trade-offs.
-It can also be more convenient to take a ``brute force'' approach, manually scaling models with more data points.
-But if one is willing to put the necessary care into representing our honest assumptions, then a single model approach is likely to provide better performance across different data regimes.
-We have seen here how this single model approach can be possible, by combining flexibility with soft simplicity biases (\cref{subsec:one_model}). \end{itemize}